Omikhleia/digiframe/README.md

 ## Nodes

-This mod provide 3 nodes:
+This mod provides 3 nodes:
 - "Digiline frame", which is similar to homedecor's "itemframe", displaying an item in the front of a (thin) panel.
   - Craft (shapeless): itemframe, digiline wire.
   - Digiline wiring: back side